gschmutz/kafka-as-your-datalake/3-Demo-Presto.md

         27 | NULL       | NULL       | Lane Departure            |   8
         28 | NULL       | NULL       | Unsafe following distance |   6
 ```

+We can also use an inline view to restrict and aggregate first on only the `truck_position` table and then join the result of the inline view to the `driver` table, which seems to be more efficient:

 ``` sql
 SELECT driver_id, first_name, last_name, event_type, nof